 What is my latest passion?

-oGoing Exclusive Social Network & Social Media Marketing platform for Small Business, Entrepreneurs, Owners, Startups, Emerging Business and SMB.
-"I am aiming to grow oGoing to over 25,000 customers before 2013, and make oGoing a killer social networking and social media innovation for small business.
+oGoing Exclusive Social Network & Social Media, Local and Mobile Marketing platform for Small Business, Entrepreneurs, Owners, Startups, Emerging Business and SMB.
+"I am aiming to grow oGoing to over 40,000 customers before 2014, and make oGoing a killer social networking and social media innovation for small business.
 Interested in joining me on the oGoing journey?
 I am looking for partners, investors, advisers & management team.
 Shoot me an email or call me: 949-288-6880 (M-F 8 am to 5 pm PST) or 949-910-0615 (cell phone - weekdays)."
 Sanjay B Dalal, CEO, oGoing Inc.

 What I am amazed about?
 I am the author of the Definitive Guide and Innovation eBook on Creativity And Innovation in Business, used by over 1,000 corporations and organizations around the world including HP, Pepsi, Hallmark, Cleveland Clinic, EDS, Ericsson, Best Buy, University of California, Irvine, Indian Institute of Sciences, LG Electronics, Nokia, J&J, TATA and many more.
 In 2006, I started my blog on Creativity and Innovation Driving Business, and that led to writing the eBook!
 I am humbled and grateful that so many leading organizations and universities have downloaded my eBook, and are using the key tenets to drive creativity and innovation at their business.
 My latest eBook is on Apple & Steve Jobs - Apple's Innovation Strategy.
 Steve Jobs' passion and leadership inspired me to innovate and work hard towards making oGoing a WOW service!
 I recently launched WOW Product Guide - Creating Amazing Products for your customers NOW on Amazon.com